 Skip to main content

-The Device42 Netflow collector is a self-contained, portable utility that collects netflow data, analyzes it, and sends it to your Device42 instance to enhance application dependency mapping discovery.
-The data Device42 gets from Netflow is used to augment data gathered via Device42’s other autodiscovery methods (e.g. SNMP, WMI / WinRM for Windows, SSH for Linux, etc.), producing a comprehensive map of your infrastructure including accurate details and important inter-relationships -- and all of this without the need to configure expensive span or mirror ports!
+The Device42 NetFlow collector is a self-contained, portable utility that collects NetFlow data, analyzes it, and sends it to your Device42 instance to enhance application dependency mapping discovery.
+The data Device42 gets from NetFlow is used to augment data gathered via Device42’s other autodiscovery methods (for example, SNMP, WMI or WinRM for Windows, SSH for Linux), producing a comprehensive map of your infrastructure including accurate details and important inter-relationships without the need to configure expensive span or mirror ports!

-NOTE: Device42 Remote Collectors (RCs) include built-in Netflow Collector functionality.
-Device42 recommends using the RC Netflow Collector rather than the stand-alone collector if possible in your environment.
-For more information about the RC Netflow Collector, see Auto Discovery > Netflow Collector: discovery/netflow-collector.md.
+Device42 Remote Collectors (RCs) include built-in NetFlow Collector functionality.
+Device42 recommends using the RC NetFlow Collector rather than the standalone collector if possible in your environment.
+For more information about the RC NetFlow Collector, see NetFlow Collector.

 1. The NetFlow exporter: Your network devices are the 'source' of NetFlow messages

-2. The NetFlow collector: Device42’s Netflow Collector [Download it here] serves as the receiver and pre-processor of NetFlow messages from your network devices
+2. The NetFlow collector: The Device42 NetFlow Collector serves as the receiver and pre-processor of NetFlow messages from your network devices

-3. The netflow analyzer: Device42 itself, which aggregates & analyzes Netflow messages from all of your NetFlow exporting devices
+3. The NetFlow analyzer: Device42 itself, aggregates and analyzes NetFlow messages from all your NetFlow exporting devices

 System Requirements